Exploring Different Lifestyle Diets

 • Nuts and Seeds: Enjoy a variety of nuts (almonds, cashews) and seeds (chia, flax) for healthy fats and additional protein.

-• Plant-based Dairy Alternatives: Explore dairy-free alternatives like almond milk, soy yogurt, and cashew cheese to replace animal-derived products.
+• Plant-based Dairy Alternatives: Explore dairy-free alternatives like coconut milk, oat milk, almond milk, soy milk and yogurt, and cashew cheese to replace animal-derived products.

 • Animal Products: Strictly eliminate animal-derived products like meat, poultry, fish, eggs, dairy, and honey.